NickBaumann/Arduino-LDR-Application/README.md

 ### Software
-Arduino IDE

-Thinger.io
+The [Arduino IDE](https://www.arduino.cc/en/Main/Software) will be needed in order to program the IoT device.

+the [Thinger.io](https://github.com/thinger-io/Arduino-Library) arduino library should be added.

 Autodesk Fusion 360

-The [Arduino IDE](https://www.arduino.cc/en/Main/Software) will be needed in order to program the IoT device.
-Along with this, the [Thinger.io](https://github.com/thinger-io/Arduino-Library) arduino library should be added.

 Our Software
 * Arduino IDE